srich36/TodayILearned/til_docs/AI/Deep_Learning/Diffusion_Models.md

   - This can generate models in 3D
 - Diffusion models can be used to generate proteins
   - Can we design new proteins with new biological or therapeutic properties?

+## Latent Diffusion Models

+- Latent diffusion models operate on the *latent space representation* of an image rather than the raw pixels

+The process is as follows:
+1. Encode input into a latent space representation
+2. Sample from the latent space representation
+3. Go through the diffusion process on this latent space representation to genearte a high-quality image

+**Since we are operating on the latent space rather than raw pixels, any input (e.g. text) can be encoded into the latent space for generation**
+- This is how models like stable diffusion can generate text-to-image
+- Because the latent space is a Gaussian distribution because of the regularization loss term (see [Generative Modeling](./Generative_Modeling.md)) these still allow for random sampling from the latent space to generate images not dependent on input